DTAJ095/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script 11: Write a script that counts the number of directories and sub-directories in the current directory.

 Script 12: Create a script that displays the 10 newest files in the current directory.

+Script 13: Create a script that takes a list of words as input and prints only words that appear exactly once.